Category

 Specified roles and responsibilities

 When disaster strikes, people need to know what to do and when.
 Most of your employees will be tasked only with following the approved exit routes and meeting at the appointed rally spot.
-Others will have designated responsibilities related to communications systems, directing evacuees, or making quick decisions when an original action plan is no longer a safe option.
+Others will have designated responsibilities related to communications systems, directing evacuees, guiding building occupants to safe exits and assembly areas, or making quick decisions when the original action plan is no longer safe.
 Your plan must have contact information for employees responsible for critical emergency action steps.

 Emergency action plans are designed to get your people to safety, not necessarily to fix the problem that caused the emergency.
 For example, it’s up to the authorities to handle an active shooter, and it’s up to the electric company to restore power to the grid.
 Your priority with these plans is to keep everyone safe.
-The secondary objective is to clear the way for emergency responders to get on-site.
+The secondary objective is to clear the way for emergency responders to reach the scene.

 Emergency procedures

-This is the most straightforward part of your plan, and you might already have evacuation routes drawn up for things like fires.
+This is the most straightforward part of your plan, and you might already have evacuation routes in place for situations like fires.
 Below, you can find an example of a fire evacuation plan for a hypothetical office.
-Keep in mind that you can also make note of related resources such as fire extinguishers and first aid kits to keep that information accessible to everyone.
+Keep in mind that you can also note related resources, such as fire extinguishers and first-aid kits, to keep that information accessible to everyone.

 Sample office evacuation plan

 Not all evacuation plans are interchangeable.
 For example, the path you would take to escape a fire would be different from one intended to avoid an active shooter.
-Don’t rely on just one escape pattern to cover all possible scenarios; just like with the rest of your plan, analyze and determine evacuation routes based on the circumstances.
+Don’t rely on a single escape pattern to cover all possible scenarios; as with the rest of your plan, analyze and determine evacuation routes based on the circumstances.

 Training